Our undergraduate curriculum provides the flexibility and choice that will set you up for a career you haven’t even thought of, yet.

 "Having a specialisation in other fields and combining it with programming and data science will produce innovative businesses and projects we couldn't imagine or comprehend today," Ms Pang said.

-The new curriculum also provides more opportunities for students to study internationally and build skills to work effectively in intercultural settings, and aims to increase the number of students undertaking some of their study abroad to at least 50 percent.
+The new curriculum also provides more opportunities for students to take part in workplace initiatives and community, industry and research projects, as well as study internationally and build skills to work effectively in intercultural settings.
+We aim to increase the number of students undertaking some of their study abroad to at least 50 percent.

 Bachelor of Arts student Cameron Hunter, who is majoring in Chinese Studies and Government and International Relations, was given the opportunity to go on exchange to Copenhagen and then again to Beijing as a Westpac Bicentennial Foundation Asian Exchange Scholar.